• Welcome to The SAHM Survival Guide!

 Tips for Indoor Gardening with Kids

 We start our gardening indoors in March.
 In our basement we have metal rack shelves with a heating and light system.
 The seedlings grow strong roots and stems.
+This idea for making a DIY miniature greenhouse is a cute way to grow indoors.

 Light and Heat Systems